Taman Sari (Yogyakarta): Buildings

-The Segaran lake area
+Segaran lake area

 The Segaran lake area was the main complex of the Taman Sari during its era.
 This complex consisted of a man-made lake called Segaran ('artificial sea') with some buildings located on artificial islands in the middle of a lake.
 The buildings are connected by an underwater tunnel.
 It was used as the starting point for the royal family to reach the Taman Sari pools via a vessel.
 Today, the Segaran lake cannot be seen any longer as the water had been drained and the lake bed is now filled with human settlements.
 The underwater tunnel, which is now underground after the water had gone, still exists and can be accessed.

 In the middle of Segaran was an artificial island known as Kenongo Island (Javanese: Pulo Kenongo).
 It was named after the cananga trees which once covered the island.
 On this island is a one-storeyed structure called the Kenongo building (Javanese: Gedhong Kenongo), now in ruins.

 On the south side of Kenongo Island is a row of small buildings called the Tajug.
 These buildings were originally used as air vents for the tunnel located below the lake.
 This tunnel, constructed in 1761,was an alternative way to reach the Kenongo Island other than by a vessel.
 Also on the south side of the Kenongo Island is another artificial island called Cemethi Island (Javanese: Pulo Cemethi) or Panembung Island (Javanese: Pulo Panembung).
 It is a one-storeyed structure for the Sultan to meditate, or some said, a hiding place for the royal family during an attack.
 Another name for this island is Sumur Gumantung, because on the south side of this island is a well that hangs above the ground.
 This place could only be reached via the underwater tunnel.
 The building of Cemethi Island is now also in ruin.
-A legend says that there is a secret tunnel that connects the palace with the south sea (Indian Ocean) where Nyai Roro Kidul or the Queen of the South has her palace.
-The supernatural Queen becomes the spiritual wife of Yogyakarta Sultan for many generations.